flicstar/editing-codes/README.md

 # Editing Codes

-[codes.md](codes.md) is a collection of short, semantic editing marks to use when you're editing a piece of written content.
+These [editing code](codes.md) are a collection of short, semantic editing marks to use when you're editing a piece of written content.

 Editing shouldn't be a black box.
 These codes communicate the rationale behind a suggested edit, based on a specific writing guideline.